 More Info: Online | Facebook | (318) 797-8273

-Sunhillow Berry Farm: The Season Opens June 1st, 2021.
+Sunhillow Berry Farm: Planning to the first week of June.
 Locally owned and operated.
 This farm has been in operation since 1993.
-We operate on the “honor” system.
+They operate on the “honor” system.
 Come on out and pick your own!
 Pick, weigh, and pay!

 WHERE: 33510 Magee-Mahner Rd Pearl River, LA